qaware/qaware-blog-source/content/posts/cloud-migration-approaches.md

 5. **We support the after-migration period, ensuring that cost, stability and performance goals are met.**

-Trivia: k8s vs kubernetes - never dared to ask? the developers thought the word "kubernetes" (ancient greek for "helmsman") was too long in everyday life.
-Just leave out the middle 8 letters and replace them with an "8" -> K8s.
+Ever wondered why kubernetes called k8s?
+Developers found "Kubernetes" to long and shortened it to "K8s" by replacing the middle 8 letters with a number.

 ## See also